-We recognise that information is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
-Schools and colleges have clear powers to share, hold and use information for these purposes.
+- 275. We recognise that information is vital in identifying and tackling all forms of abuse, neglect, and exploitation, and in promoting children's welfare, including their educational outcomes.
+Schools and colleges have clear powers to share, hold and use information for these purposes. - 276.
 We expect all staff to share information with practitioners and local agencies.
 We are committed to sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care.

-All child protection records are clearly marked as such and are kept securely locked on the premises and/or within CPOMS, the nominated persons are responsible, accountable, documented and are identifiable within our setting for total security.
+Where children of the same family attend different education settings the DSL (or a deputy) will work with the DSLs of the other settings to ensure effective information sharing to help to identify, assess and respond to risks or concerns about the safety and welfare of children in the same family. - 277.
+All child protection records are clearly marked as such and are kept within CPOMS, the nominated persons are responsible, accountable, documented and are identifiable within our setting for total security.
 Also, procedures are in place when a member of staff leaves the setting or is on long term sick leave for their access to cease.
-Withdrawal of child protection records from our setting by staff will be noted and signed for, as will files released to professionals.
+Withdrawal of child protection records from our setting by staff will be noted and signed for, as will files released to professionals. - 278.
 The child protection file is a separate file to the educational records.
 It must be noted that if files are asked to be secured, both files are key elements in any processes for which they are needed.
-It is important that on releasing files they are signed for on release and on return.
+It is important that on releasing files they are signed for on release and on return. - 279.
 Child record files must be kept until the individual reaches the age of 25 years or in certain circumstances later.
-At this point the file should be disposed of confidently.

-In respect of files being released when requested by the Police under Section 29 of the Data Protection Act 2018 a form entitled 'Request to external organisation for the disclosure of personal data to the police-Under Schedule 2 Part 1 Paragraph 2 of the Data Protection Act 2018 and GDPR Article 6(1))d)' should accompany that release and a copy will be retained for our records.
+At this point the file should be disposed of confidently. - 280.
+In respect of files being released when requested by the Police under Section 29 of the Data Protection Act 2018 a form entitled 'Request to external organisation for the disclosure of personal data to the police-Under Schedule 2 Part 1 Paragraph 2 of the Data Protection Act 2018 and GDPR Article 6(1))d)' should accompany that release and a copy will be retained for our records. - 281.
 This school will also seek advice and adopt the Information sharing advice for safeguarding practitioners.
 If in any doubt we will seek advice from our Data Protection Officer.
-Upon releasing records the school will request ID Badges for release.
-If the Police are only after minimal data e.g. address or phone number, we will ensure we check the police ID and we will record what information was asked for and the name of the police officer requesting it.
-A permission form may not be required on these occasions.
+Upon releasing records, the school will request ID Badges for release.
+If the Police are only after minimal data e.g., address or phone number, we will ensure we check the police ID and we will record what information was asked for and the name of the police officer requesting it.
+A permission form may not be required on these occasions. - 282.
 No named statistics in relation to child protection are an important part of performance information.
-These may be shared by the DSL with staff, other agencies or the governing body.

-In our management of information sharing we will use the following:

-- Chapter one of Working Together to Safeguard Children, which includes a myth-busting guide to information sharing - Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers.
-The seven golden rules for sharing information will be especially useful - The Information Commissioner's Office (ICO), which includes ICO GDPR FAQs and guidance from the department; and - Data protection: toolkit for schools Guidance to support schools with data protection activity, including compliance with the GDPR.
+These may be shared by the DSL with staff, other agencies or the governing body. - 283.
+In our management of information sharing we will use the following: - Chapter one of Working Together to Safeguard Children, which includes a myth-busting guide to information sharing; - Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers.
+The seven golden rules for sharing information will be especially useful; - The Information Commissioner's Office (ICO), which includes ICO GDPR FAQs and guidance from the department; and